cra-ros-pkg/robot_localization/test/README.md

 			7. colcon build

 	4. System should have both ROS1 & ROS2.
 Note: We have verified on ROS1(i.e. melodic) & ROS2 (i.e. bouncy).
-	5. ros1_bridge pkg should be available in ros2 workspace.
+	5. ros1_bridge pkg should be available in ros2 workspace i.e. ros2_ws.

 **Limitations:-**

 	1. colcon test does not work as launch.py files can not be executed/added with CMakeLists.txt as of now.
 	2. Each test/launch.py files have been tested independently.
 	3. Use of ros1 bridge to play rosbag files as rosbag is not available in ros2.
-	4. Bag related testcases launch files will not terminate automatically i.e. user will have to do manually ctrl+C after bag duration finish.
+	4. Bag related testcases launch files will not terminate automatically i.e. user will have to do manually ctrl+C once bag is stop.

 **Future Work:-**

 	1. All Test launch.py files should be executed using "colcon test" automatically.
-Currently we have built automated script "robot_localization_test_cases.sh" which performs all the test cases except bag related test cases.
+Currently we have built automated script "robot_localization_test_cases.sh" which performs all the test cases except bag related test cases.For bag related test cases also, respective scripts are available.
 	2. Remove the dependency with ros1_bridge to play bag file from ROS1 using rosbag.

 **TESTING**